 The 50% reduction is on top of any other discount you or your relative may be entitled to.
 For example, if your adult son is living in the annexe on his own, he will be liable for council tax and be entitled to a 25% single occupier discount and a 50% annexe discount.

-The criteria for the annexe discount is:
+Criteria for the annexe discount

 The annexe must form part of a single property which includes at least one other property. ie. the annexe must be within the grounds of the main house (not necessarily attached) and must be included in the title deeds of the main house and not registered separately and